Cycling Lake Annecy © French Moments

 The old town of Annecy © French Moments

 Situated 40km from Geneva, Annecy is nicknamed Venice of the Alps for its canals that run through the old town.
-The mighty fortress of the castle dominates the site with fine views over the lake and the surrounding mountains.
-The lakefront is also a popular spot with a marina, beach, the historic Imperial hotel and the romantic “Pont des Amours“.
+The mighty fortress of the castle dominates the site, offering fine views over the lake and the surrounding mountains.
+The lakefront is also a popular spot, with a marina, beach, the historic Imperial hotel, and the romantic “Pont des Amours“.

 The Venice of the Alps - Annecy © French Moments